unrelentingfox/google-machine-learning-notes/README.md

 # 2020-07-22
 ## Representation
 ### Feature engineering
-The process of transfroming raw data into a feature vector.
+The process of transforming raw data into a feature vector.
 This takes up a significant portion of our time in machine learning.
 Most machine learning models must represent features as numbers.
 So when we run into features that are strings or other types of data, we will need a way to transform them.

 **Categorical Features** - Features that have a discrete set of possible values.
 Street name, for example.
-These values will need to be converted to numberic values.
+These values will need to be converted to numeric values.
 We do this by putting all of the possible feature values in an enumerated mapping and storing only the index as the feature's value.

 **OOV (out-of-vocabulary) Bucket** - When dealing with categorical features, it is likely that our dataset does not contain every possible value for a feature, so we put all of those extra values into a catch-all "other" category known as an OOV bucket.